Israel's first Moon mission blasts off from Florida

 Japan plans to send a small lunar lander, called SLIM, to study a volcanic area around 2020-2021.

-As for the Americans, a return to the Moon is now the official policy of NASA, according to guidelines issued by President Donald Trump in 2017.
+As for the Americans, who have not been back to the Moon since 1972, a return is now the official policy of NASA, according to guidelines issued by President Donald Trump in 2017.

 "This time, when we go to the Moon, we're actually going to stay," NASA Administrator Jim Bridenstine said last week.